cs0320/notes/book/src/apis-integration/apis-integration.md

 # Web APIs and Integration Testing with Mocks

-**Logistic announcement:** we're going to be swapping to `hours` for collab scheduling in the short term.
-Watch for this when you go to collab section.

-Today's in-class code is [in the repository](https://github.com/cs0320/class-livecode/), within the `F24/sep19_nws_api` folder.
+Today's in-class code is [in the repository](https://github.com/cs0320/class-livecode/), within the `S25/feb6_nws_api` folder.
 Please pull the repository and make sure you can load this.
 Remember to load the `pom.xml` file _as a project_.
 This will tell IntelliJ to import dependencies, etc. for the project.
 If you open as a folder or file, IntelliJ won't auto-configure the project.

 ~~~admonish note title="Extra example that includes multiple endpoints, logging"
 Anticipating that some of you will want to add logging to a file whenever your server receives a request, I made [this proof-of-concept example](https://github.com/cs0320/class-livecode/tree/main/F24/vignettes/logging_poc) that shows how to set up logging actions before handlers are invoked.